iq-coryp/documentation-testing/pages/guides/creating-an-order-in-store.md

 The following {{order}} properties can be added to the request:

 * `Name` - Name of the Order
-* `EmployeeId` - Identifier for an Employee who created the Order.
-This value is ignored in RQ, the employee linked to the Order is the currently logged-in employee
 * `DiscountAmount` - Value of discount to be applied at Order level
 * `DiscountCode` - Discount Code for a discount applied to this Order
 * `DiscountDescription` - Description of the discount